 From our first-time staff members who are literally learning the ropes as they practice tying bowlines and cleat knots, to the Program Director standing outside the doors of Sam’s Club at 6:30 am to buy 47 boxes of Goldfish, we hustle.

 We hustle because beyond the wakeboarding and the beach barbecues and the backflips from anchored dinghies, something larger is in play.
-These moments we experience each summer are unique and cannot be replicated.
+The moments we experience on our teen summer travel programs each season are unique and cannot be replicated.
 There are no do-overs with first impressions.
 We get one chance for our students to experience the joy of being part of this family – the same single chance many of our staff had when they were students.

 So whether this is your first experience putting your hands on the helm or you could sail this vessel with your eyes closed – Welcome Aboard.